andrewhnorris/bdpp_project/README.md

 # bdpp_project
-Repo for our BDPP project.
+Repo for Big Data for Public Policy final project, analyzing the geographic distribtuon of patent production.